ftctechnh/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 5)  Add:    include ':Team0417' to the "Gradle Scripts/settings.gradle" file.

-6)  Open up Android Studios and clean out any old files by ising the menu to "Build/Clean Project""
+6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""